ionos-cloud/docker-machine-driver/docs/rancher/rancher-cluster.md

 ## Prerequisites

-* Your IONOS Cloud account credentials: username and password or token
+* Your IONOS CLOUD account credentials: username and password or token
 * A web server accessible by your browser

 ## Installing Via The Rancher UI

-After logging into Rancher UI, follow the next steps in order to install a cluster with IONOS Cloud as cloud provider, using IONOS Cloud Docker Machine Driver:
+After logging into Rancher UI, follow the next steps in order to install a cluster with IONOS CLOUD as cloud provider, using IONOS CLOUD Docker Machine Driver:

 ### RKE1